Bachelor of Arts, Plan II

 In addition to the following requirements, the student must fulfill the University's General Requirements and the requirements of the College of Liberal Arts given in Special Requirements of the College.

-Students who fail to maintain a University grade point average of at least 3.25 will be considered for academic dismissal from Plan II.
-All students whose grade point average falls below 3.25 but not below 2.50 will be put on academic review.
+Students who fail to maintain a University grade point average of at least 3.0 will be considered for academic dismissal from Plan II.
+All students whose grade point average falls below 3.0 but not below 2.50 will be put on academic review.
 Students whose grade point average falls below 2.50 at any point after their first semester in Plan II will be dismissed from the program.
-In addition, any student who fails to earn a final grade of at least a C- in any of the following required courses will be dismissed from the program: English 303C, 303D, Philosophy 610QA, 610QB, Social Science 301, Tutorial Course 302, 303C, 303D, 358, 359T, 660HA, 660HB.
-Students may only register for Tutorial Course 660H or 359T if their University grade point average is 3.25 or higher.
-All of these stipulations may be appealed and exceptions may be made on a case-by-case basis by the director of Plan II in consultation with the associate director, assistant director, and academic advisers.
+In addition, any student who fails to earn a final grade of at least a C- in any of the following required courses will be dismissed from the program: English 303C, 303D, Philosophy 610QA/610QB, Social Science 302C, 302D, 302E, 302F, Tutorial Course 302, 303C, 303D, 358, 359T, 660HA/660HB.
+Students may only register for Tutorial Course 660H or 359T if their University grade point average is 3.0 or higher.
+Lastly, students who are not enrolled at The University of Texas at Austin for four consecutive long semesters and therefore fail to make satisfactory progress toward the degree will be automatically dismissed from the Plan II Honors Program.
+All of these stipulations may be appealed and exceptions may be made on a case-by-case basis by the director of Plan II in consultation with the associate director, assistant director, and academic advisors.
 A student who is academically dismissed from the Plan II program is eligible to continue to enroll in the College of Liberal Arts in another academic program if the student fulfills the academic requirements for the Bachelor of Arts, Plan I, and the scholastic standards for continuance in the University given in the General Information Catalog.
-Students in scholastic difficulty should discuss their problems with a Plan II academic adviser and the director.
+Students in scholastic difficulty should discuss their problems with a Plan II academic advisor and the director.

 Choice of Work